Souldiv/gt7-telemetry-server/README.md

 ## Installation

-Follow the instructions in the release section to install the server.
+You can either use the install script from the release section or download the binary and run it manually.

 ## Todo